john-holland/LABOON/README.md

 - Inspired by the original Kaizoku Fansubs team
 - Built with React, TensorFlow.js, and WebSocket technology
 - Special thanks to the anime community for their support

+**Credits:**
+This project benefited from AI code assistance by [Cursor](https://www.cursor.com/).